Lex-van-Os/VirtueVerse/README.md

 #### Viewing trajectories
 Trajectories can be viewed by navigating to the profile page of your account.
 Here you can find a button for the study trajectory catalogue, which will display all your created study trajectories.
 This page is also accessible through the footer once logged in

+### Study entries

+#### Description
+Through study trajectories, a user can create study entries for the book edition he's created study trajectory for.
+Through study entries, it's possible to give information on the studying progress of a book (read pages, spent minutes, notes, glossaries etc.).
+Through this data, it's possible to gain insights provided by VirtueVerse.

 ## Authorization

 ### Description